 Today, many seriously ill cancer patients do not have satisfactory standard treatment options.
 A great part of these patients wish to be enrolled in clinical phase I and early phase II trials to gain access to new investigational therapies.
 In the Nordic countries, however, the number of these trials are limited.
 It is important to ensure the access to new investigational therapies.
 Patient recruitment is critical to the drug development program and pharmaceutical companies often choose tertiary oncologic centres with larger patient populations for initiating such trials.

 The network is designed to ensure patient access to new investigational drugs and to allow customer information and easy access to phase I and early phase II programs in the Nordic countries.

-The departments included have all been involved in drug development for more than 25 years.
+The departments included have all been involved in drug development for many years.
 Thus, all departments have considerable experience and reputation for scientific and medical expertise.